Which Soil Is Best For Plant Growth?

 If this is your first garden, you probably don’t have a compost pile yet.
 That’s OK, you can buy compost (organic, of course) at most garden supply stores in order to get started.
 In addition to correcting your soil structure, compost is also pH balanced, meaning that it will help keep your soil in the neutral zone, neither too acidic nor too alkaline.

-You can test your soil’s pH yourself with either one of the testing kits pictured below, or you could get your soil tested by the county extension office.
+You can test your soil’s pH yourself with testing kits that you can purchase at most garden supply stores or by clicking on the products pictured below, or you could get your soil tested by the county extension office.
 They will give you a detailed report of what your soil contains as well as their recommendations for correcting any imbalances – so make sure when you send them your samples that they know you will only be using organic fertilizers.